Bringing your dog to a picnic

 Share Article

-As summer nears and the days get warmer, we’re more and more inclined to spend weekends outdoors.
-And what better way to enjoy some sun than by going on a picnic?
-Friends, a bit of nature and your furry pal by your side.
+As summer nears and the days get warmer, we’re more inclined than ever to spend weekends outdoors.
+And what better way to enjoy some sun than heading out for a picnic?
+Friends, a bit of nature, and your furry pal by your side – what’s not to love?
 Here’s what you need to prepare.

-The first thing you’ll want to do is pick a pet-friendly place.
-A spacious park or green area can be the perfect place to chill with your pooch – or it may be that you get invited to hang out in a friend’s garden.
-Whatever the plan, check if dogs are allowed and prepare to keep your pet on a lead (or tethered to a tree) if the situation calls for it.
-Ideally, your pooch will be free to roam around off-leash and play with fellow canines, but better pack your longest leash just in case!
+The first thing you’ll want to do when bringing a furry friend along is pick a suitable location.
+A spacious park or green area can be the perfect place to chill with your pooch – or you may get invited to a friend’s garden instead.
+Whatever the plan, check if dogs are allowed and be prepared to keep your pet on a lead (or tethered to a tree) if the situation calls for it.
+Ideally, your dog will be free to roam off lead and play with fellow canines, but it’s always best to pack your longest leash just in case.

-With all the food and snacks laid out within easy reach, even the most saint-like dog would be tempted to steal a bite.
-That’s why packing your bag with plenty of dog treats is paramount.
-Apples, bananas and blueberries make great snacks for the furry ones and for low-calorie options, try carrot sticks and broccoli florets.
-Make sure your pup doesn’t ingest anything dangerous or toxic, though, such as chicken bones, grapes, chocolate or onions – and keep them hydrated with a bowl of fresh water.
+With all the food and snacks laid out within easy reach, even the most saint-like dog may be tempted to steal a bite.
+That’s why packing your bag with plenty of dog treats is essential.
+Apples, bananas and blueberries make great snacks for dogs – and for low-calorie options, try carrot sticks and broccoli florets.
+Make sure your pup doesn’t ingest any toxic foods or plants, though, such as chicken bones, grapes, chocolate or onions, and keep them hydrated with a bowl of fresh water.

-If the word ‘out’ is enough to send your pooch into a frenzy of excitement, go for a walk around the area as soon as you arrive so they can let off steam and gradually take in the new smells, sights and people.
-An exercised pet will also be less tempted to bark, dig and just generally get out of control.
-So, once you’ve explored the area together, you’ll both be ready to settle down and join the rest of your party.
+If the word ‘out’ is enough to send your pooch into a frenzy of excitement, start with a walk around the area as soon as you arrive so they can let off steam and gradually take in the new smells, sights and people.
+An exercised pet will also be less tempted to bark, dig, and just generally get into mischief.
+Once you’ve explored the area together, you’ll both be ready to settle down and relax with the rest of your party.

-Tips to keep your furball happy and entertained the whole way through include bringing along their favourite blanket (familiar smells always help) as well as throw and fetch toys.
-This is where a KONG comes in very useful, especially when you’ve stuffed it with treats, liver paste or just plain peanut butter (pop your stuffed KONG in the freezer a few hours ahead).
+Keep your dog happy and entertained throughout the day by bringing along a few throw-and-fetch toys.
+This is where a KONG Classic toy comes in very handy, especially when you’ve stuffed it with treats, liver paste or just plain peanut butter.
+It’ll keep your dog happily occupied for longer.

 Shopping to do?